Shared pathway-specific network mechanisms of dopamine and deep brain stimulation for the treatment of Parkinson’s disease

 Abstract

-Deep brain stimulation (DBS) is a brain circuit intervention that can modulate distinct neural pathways for the alleviation of neurological symptoms in patients with brain disorders.
-In Parkinson's disease, subthalamic DBS clinically mimics the effect of dopaminergic drug treatment, but the shared pathway mechanisms on cortex-basal ganglia networks are unknown.
-To address this critical knowledge gap, we combined fully-invasive neural multisite recordings in patients undergoing DBS surgery with MRI-based whole-brain connectomics.
-Our findings demonstrate that dopamine and DBS exert distinct mesoscale effects through modulation of local neural population synchrony.
-In contrast, at the macroscale, DBS mimics dopamine in its suppression of excessive interregional network synchrony associated with indirect and hyperdirect cortex-basal ganglia pathways.
-Our results provide a better understanding of the circuit mechanisms of dopamine and DBS, laying the foundation for advanced closed-loop neurostimulation therapies.
+Deep brain stimulation is a brain circuit intervention that can modulate distinct neural pathways for the alleviation of neurological symptoms in patients with brain disorders.
+In Parkinson’s disease, subthalamic deep brain stimulation clinically mimics the effect of dopaminergic drug treatment, but the shared pathway mechanisms on cortex – basal ganglia networks are unknown.
+To address this critical knowledge gap, we combined fully invasive neural multisite recordings in patients undergoing deep brain stimulation surgery with normative MRI-based whole-brain connectomics.
+Our findings demonstrate that dopamine and stimulation exert distinct mesoscale effects through modulation of local neural population activity.
+In contrast, at the macroscale, stimulation mimics dopamine in its suppression of excessive interregional network synchrony associated with indirect and hyperdirect cortex – basal ganglia pathways.
+Our results provide a better understanding of the circuit mechanisms of dopamine and deep brain stimulation, laying the foundation for advanced closed-loop neurostimulation therapies.

 Article activity feed